getgle/getglebbs2/README.md

 1. Bumping is not implmented yet

 2. The SQL table is pretty weirdly structured because I had to make this compatable with the original getglebbs's data structures.

+3. Possibly insecure as I used an older MySQL wrapper.
+I plan on porting all the database stuff to PDO soon.
 ---
 TRY IT ON http://getgle.org